faressoft/flowa/README.md

 ### Sync Tasks

 You can use sync tasks that doesn't return a promise and doesn't take a second callback argument.
-The callbacks will be called internally.

 ```js
 function task1(context) {